 "Why are you in the living world."

-The question was direct.
-No greeting, no surprise.
-That, at least, was like him.
+The question was blunt.
+No greeting, no trace of surprise.
+Though that was like him, if anything was.

 "I don't know."